ejh243/BrainFANS/sequencing/ATACSeq/README.md

 ### 4. Stage 1 QC metrics summary

-   `sbatch --array=0 ATACSeq/jobSubmission/4_collateStage1QCMetrics.sh  (project directory) [STEPS]`
+   `sbatch --array=0 ./jobSubmission/4_collateStage1QCMetrics.sh  (project directory) [STEPS]`

 This scripts uses MultiQC to collate the output of fastqc and bowtie2 alginment, as well as peak calling results.

 ##### -scripts executed-
-- ATACSeq/preprocessing/progressReport.sh : identifies how many samples have been successful at each stage of the processing pipeline and for each fastq file, how far through the process it has progressed.
+- ./subScripts/progressReport.sh : identifies how many samples have been successful at each stage of the processing pipeline and for each fastq file, how far through the process it has progressed.
-- ATACSeq/preprocessing/countMTReads.sh : collates counts of the number of reads aligned to MT chromosome
-- ATACSeq/preprocessing/collateFlagStatOutput.sh : collates flagstat summary of aligned sorted reads.
+- ./subScripts/countMTReads.sh : collates counts of the number of reads aligned to MT chromosome and collates flagstat summary of- aligned sorted reads.
-- ATACSeq/preprocessing/collateDataQualityStats.Rmd : generates Rmarkdown report summarising stage 1 qc metrics: raw reads metrics, trimming, alignment and peak calling
+- ./Rscripts/collateDataQualityStats.Rmd : generates Rmarkdown report summarising stage 1 qc metrics: raw reads metrics, trimming, alignment and peak calling

 ##### -parameters-
 - `--array` : should be 0 for this script as general analysis is run rather than individual samples.